kbytesys/django-recaptcha2/README.md

 You can personalize reCaptcha theme, type, size, tabindex, callback and expired_callback parameters.
 Look the reCaptcha
 <a href="https://developers.google.com/recaptcha/docs/display#config">documentation</a> if you want to change those values.
 Warning: the app doesn't validate the incoming parameter values.

+### Recaptcha "container id"
+Now the default container id for the recaptcha is:

+* recaptcha-{$fieldname} for the automatic rendering
+* recaptcha-{$fieldname}-{%fiverandomdigits} for the explicit rendering

+This avoids name collisions when you use multiple instances of the recaptcha in different forms, but in the same page and with the same field name.

+**Note:** you can always override the container id with the "container_id" argument in the widget constructor, but take
+care: nobody will check if the id you provide is already used.

 ### Templating
 You can use some template tags to simplify the reCaptcha adoption: